RPanczak/RPanczak/README.md

 I'm currently working as a senior data scientist at [@syngenta](https://github.com/syngenta) where I focus on reproducibility of research, mainly using #Rstats.

-This space works mostly as a home for my personal projects and as an archive of my previous academic work at the University of Bern 🇨🇭 and The University of Queensland 🇦🇺.
+This space works mostly as a home for (infrequent 😴) updates to my personal projects and as an archive of my previous academic work at the University of Bern 🇨🇭 and The University of Queensland 🇦🇺.

 ### 📜Some of my completed projects include:
 - update & re-validation of second release of the Swiss-SEP index [here](https://github.com/RPanczak/SNC_Swiss-SEP2)